fluffynuts/expect-even-more-jest/README.md

         expect({ foo: 1 }).toHaveKey("foo");
         expect({ foo: 1, bar: 2 }).toHaveKeys("foo", "bar");
         expect([ 1, 2, 3 ]).toAllMatch(i => i < 4);
-        // performs deep equality testing on elements of an array to find the search object expect(arrayOfObjects).toContainElementLike(search);
+        // performs deep partial equality testing on elements of an array to find
+        // the search object, using jasmine.objectContaining (so you don't need
+        // to match _all_ properties!
+        expect(arrayOfObjects).toContainElementLike(search);
     });
 });